nickeblewis/jaffamonkey-gatsby-main2/src/posts/from-wordpress-to-gatsbyjs.md

 #### The quick way to get started:

-* Fork a gatsbyjs starter repo (e.g. https://github.com/jaffamonkey/jaffamonkey-gatsby-main2.git)
+* Fork a Gatsbyjs starter repo (e.g. https://github.com/jaffamonkey/jaffamonkey-gatsby-main2.git)
 * Use https://github.com/dreikanter/wp2md to convert your Wordpress XML export for posts and pages.
 * Copy your converted posts and page into the corresponding directories in the repo you cloned.
 * You will have to do some tweaking of the summary info at the top of exported markdown files, in order for posts to appear on your site.